FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 Create a master script named 'TDD-Workflow.ps1' in the scripts folder that:
 1. Uses Get-TDDConfiguration.ps1 to load configuration settings
 2. Uses Common-Functions.ps1 for utility functions
+3. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
+4. Verifies the container exists and is running using structured Docker output formats
+5. Uses the specific pattern for Business Central container operations with explicit parameters
-3. Provides a single entry point for all TDD workflow functions
+6. Provides a single entry point for all TDD workflow functions
-4. Includes command-line parameters for all major functions with defaults from configuration
+7. Includes command-line parameters for all major functions with defaults from configuration
-5. Supports both interactive and non-interactive modes
+8. Supports both interactive and non-interactive modes
-6. Can be used in CI/CD pipelines
+9. Can be used in CI/CD pipelines
-7. Allows overriding configuration settings via parameters
+10. Allows overriding configuration settings via parameters
+11. Returns strongly-typed [pscustomobject] results for each operation
+12. Follows PSScriptAnalyzer guidelines
-8. Includes comprehensive help information
+13. Includes comprehensive help information
 This should be a unified interface for the entire TDD workflow.
 ```